Don Wee

-Don Wee Boon Hong (黄文鸿 (Huáng Wénhóng); born 1976) is a Singaporean politician and accountant.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Brickland division of Chua Chu Kang GRC since 2020.
+Don Wee Boon Hong (黄文鸿 (Huáng Wénhóng); born 1976) is a Singaporean accountant and former politician.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Brickland division of Chua Chu Kang Group Representation Constituency since 2020.

 Education

 Wee attended Nan Hua High School and Ngee Ann Polytechnic.
 After completing his National Service, Wee completed a Bachelor of Accountancy degree as a part-time student.

 He subsequently went on to complete a Master of Business Administration degree at the Nanyang Technological University and a Master of Public Administration degree at the National University of Singapore's Lee Kuan Yew School of Public Policy.

 Wee had also taken an executive education programme at Harvard University's John F. Kennedy School of Government.